-Subsequent to this the following actions were taken
+Subsequent to this the following actions were taken:

-- The Chair of Governors attended the briefings for Chairs of Governors from Birmingham City Council - The Governing Body received training on the new Analysing School Performance data replacing Raise Online. - The Governing Body received training on preparing for an Ofsted Inspection.
+- The Chair of Governors attended the briefings for Chairs of Governors from Birmingham City Council - A member of the governing body attended training on risk assessment for premises management - The Governing Body received training on preparing for an Ofsted Inspection.

-The trust intends to conduct its next self-evaluation/external review in October 2018.
+The trust intends to conduct its next self-evaluation/external review in October 2019.

-Governance statement (continued)
+Governance statement for the year ended 31 August 2019 (continued)